You are here5 Ways to Increase Yields Indoors (with any strain)

 Start With A High-Yielding Strain!

-Wonder Woman surprised us with her high yielding power in one of our recent harvests.
-View the full grow journal here.
+Wonder Woman impressed us with her high yielding power (view the full grow journal here).
+Honestly Wonder Woman is probably the highest-yielding strain we've ever grown!

 Wanna "steal" this article?